AA Graphic Design, Geographic Information Systems

 My life took a turn going through the Great Recession of 2007-2008 when I left my job, lost my house, most of my possessions, and my car, and had to move in with family.
 A few years later I lost my father to cancer and my mother to various health issues.
 It was a tough time and has had a lasting effect on my life and the way I live.

 Moving forward from this time I started working as a freelance web developer.
 I did remote work for clients, one as far away as Australia, using online skill marketplaces.
+Using the Expression Engine CMS (content management system) I worked with Artmann Communications on developing websites.
 Eventually, I settled into a sub-contractor role, still as a remote worker, with a web development company in western Canada, Webmarks Design and Marketing.
 I learned a lot about client relationships, entrepreneurship, small business management, and remote work in the "gig economy".

 Deciding to pursue a new phase in my life I went back to school at a local college, Cape Cod Community College, and got an A.A.
 Degree with certificates in Graphic Design and Geographic Information Systems (GIS).
 During this time I worked on my writing skills and was Design Editor on the school newspaper the MainSheet, and two terms on the school arts magazine Sea Change where I gained experience in the visual design of publications.